BMGhack/ureport/README.md

 └───images
 │
 └───js
+│   └───uReport.js
 │
 └───css
+    └───uReport.scss
+    └───uReport.css

 ```
-    - index.html
+### index.html
-        - Loads all the categories & services dynamically on pageload through HTTP Get
+- Loads all the categories & services dynamically on pageload through AJAX
-        - Similarly on click of each service the service definitions are loaded dynmaically using underscore.js templates
+- Similarly on click of each service the service definitions are dynmaically loaded using underscore.js templates
 - Templates can be found within script tags in index.html
-    - api.php
+### api.php
 - has endpoints such as loadServices, getServiceDefinition & postRequest

-    - js & css directory has custom scripts
+### JS
+- uReport.js has the logic for rendering & posting forms

+### CSS
+- uReport.scss - has the entire bootstrap 4 import within
+- uReport.css is generated from uReport.scss

+### lib
-    - lib has third party libraries
+- Has third party libraries

 ## Dependency
 ### PHP